sudipkundu999/sudipkundu999/README.md

 ## Hey 👋, I'm [Sudip Kundu](https://www.sudipkundu.com/)! and you've reached my Dev space on the WWW :)

-- I'm a UI Engineer at Flipkart on the `Seller Support, Partner Network & API` UI team.
+- I'm a UI Engineer at Flipkart working on the seller platform.
 - I like to explore new technologies & build projects on them.

 <div align="center">